 - The xx

 The band is mostly known their distinct and minimalist sound that blends multiple genres of music.
-Romy Madley Croft, the lesbian lead singer, has slowly learned to talk about her sexuality.
+Romy Madley Croft, the lesbian lead singer, has slowly learned to talk about her orientation.

 One of my personal favorite songs is “Islands”.